Mussolente: Main sights

-The town has two villas of architectural interest: Villa Drigo and Villa Negri.
-Villa Drigo was originally called the Ca' Soderini after the noble Florentine family for whom it was built.
-After decades of decay, it was bought in 1900 by Giulio Drigo who restored the building and its surrounding park (considered one of the finest in the Veneto region).
-The writer Paola Drigo (Giulio's wife) lived in the villa for many years and managed the estate on her own after her husband's death in 1922.
-A description of her life in Mussolente can be found in her autobiographical novel, Fine d'anno, published in 1936.
+The town contains two villas of architectural interest: Villa Drigo and Villa Negri.
+Villa Drigo was originally known as Ca’ Soderini, named after the noble Florentine family for whom it was built.
+After decades of neglect, it was purchased in 1900 by Giulio Drigo, who restored both the building and its surrounding park, the latter considered among the finest in the Veneto region.
+The writer Paola Drigo Giulio’s wife lived in the villa for many years and managed the estate independently following her husband’s death in 1922.
+An account of her life in Mussolente is provided in her autobiographical novel, Fine d’anno, published in 1936.

 Villa Negri was designed in 1763 by Antonio Gaidon (1738–1829) for Antonio Negri Miazzi, a nobleman from nearby Bassano del Grappa.
 Gaidon also worked on the design of the Chiesa della Madonna dell'Acqua (Church of the Madonna of the Water), which stands on a hill overlooking the town.
 The former parish church of Mussolente, it was constructed on the site of previous medieval churches and consecrated in 1802.
 The church was declared a sanctuary in 1964 and entrusted to the Priests of the Sacred Heart.
 A painting of the Madonna and Child by Andrea da Murano (floruit 1462–1502) hangs above its main altar.
 The church's bell tower is separate from the main building, and at its base stands a ruined chapel dedicated to Saint Nicholas.